 The Board is ultimately responsible for the performance management of the Company and all employees of the Company and shall develop and implement such internal performance management tools and protocols as are deemed to be in the best interests of the Company.

-The performance objectives and targets that must be met by the Board and time frame within these must be met are detailed the business plan.
+The performance objectives and targets that must be met by the Board and time frame within these must be met are detailed in the Business Plan.

 CONFIDENTIALITY